cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 # Security Considerations {#sec-considerations}

 A security analysis of FROST exists in {{FROST21}}.
+The protocol as specified in this document assumes the following threat model.

+* Trusted dealer.
+The dealer that performs key generation is trusted to follow the protocol, although participants still are able to verify the consistency of their shares via a VSS (verifiable secret sharing) step.

+* Unforgeability assuming less than `(t-1)` corrupted signers.
+So long as an adverary corrupts fewer than `(t-1)` participants, the scheme remains secure against EUF-CMA attacks.

+* Coordinator.
+We assume the coordinator at the time of signing does not perform a denial of service attack.
+A denial of service would include any action which either prevents the protocol from completing or causing the resulting signature to be invalid.
+Such actions for the latter include sending inconsistent values to signing participants, such as messages or the set of individual commitments.
+Note that the coordinator is *not* trusted with any private information and communication at the time of signing can be performed over a public but reliable channel.

 The rest of this section documents issues particular to implementations or deployments.

 ## Nonce Reuse Attacks